HFooladi/HFooladi.github.io/_posts/2019-05-01-TensorFlow_Condition.md

 mathjax: true
 ---

+I have published this post at Medium too.
+You can find Medium version [here](https://towardsdatascience.com/tensorflow-control-flow-tf-cond-903e020e722a)

 ### Introduction

 Tensorflow is one of the most popular deep learning frameworks and has played a key role in advancing deep learning.